Anatomy of A Bass Guitar

 If you look at any bass guitar, acoustic or electric it is made up of 3 main sections; the head, the neck and the body.

-The electric bass just like any electric guitar will contain more parts to function, for example the pickups, pickup selectors, tone knobs, volume knobs and more.
+The electric bass just like any electric guitar will contain more parts to function, for example the guitar pickups, pickup selectors, tone knobs, volume knobs and more.

 Let’s look into each part in details: